Research

 The New Jersey Office of the Food Security Advocate (OFSA) is committed to ensuring that information disseminated from the Office and its work is grounded in research and evidence.
 Explore OFSA’s research efforts below.

-Collaboratively constructing a measure of the intensity of food insecurity in three New Jersey counties
+Collaboratively constructing a measure of the intensity of food insecurity across New Jersey's 21 counties.

-The Office of the Food Security Advocate (OFSA) has engaged the Trenton Health Team (THT) to support county-level system evaluation and mapping efforts.
-Together, we are working on a project to collaboratively construct a food insecurity index level to measure the intensity of food insecurity in three New Jersey counties (Mercer, Middlesex, and Somerset).
+The Office of the Food Security Advocate (OFSA) engaged the Trenton Health Team (THT) to support county-level system evaluation and mapping efforts.

 Project Partner: Trenton Health Team